tedneward/Worldspine-DnD5e/Classes/Cleric/Life.md

 # Divine Domain: Life
 The Life domain focuses on the vibrant positive energy – one of the fundamental forces of the universe – that sustains all life.
-The gods of life promote vitality and health through healing the sick and wounded, caring for those in need, and driving away the forces of death and undeath
+The gods of life promote vitality and health through healing the sick and wounded, caring for those in need, and driving away the forces of death and undeath.

-This is a domain granted by the [Alalihatian tradition](../../Religions/AlUma.md#alalihatian-cleric), the [Almalzish tradition](../../Religions/AlUma.md#almalzish-cleric), the [Zabalasan tradition](../../Religions/AlUma.md#zabalasan-cleric), the [Kaevarian Church](../../Religions/KaevarianChurch.md), [Trinitarians who worship Dara](../../Religions/Trinitarian.md#dara), [Arawn](../../Religions/Pantheon/Arawn.md), [Daghda](../../Religions/Pantheon/Daghda.md), [Diancecht](../../Religions/Pantheon/Diancecht.md), [Lugh](../../Religions/Pantheon/Lugh.md), [Pelor](../../Religions/Pantheon/Pelor.md), ...

 ```
 name = 'Life'